 Sleep is also important for effective training.
 Dogs who get sleep after training have been shown to improve memory and remember lessons learned.

-As your dog will be sleeping most of his life, one thing that you can do to make sure your dog gets enough and comfortable sleep is to buy him a good Orthopedic Dog Bed.
+As your dog will be sleeping most of his life, one thing that you can do to make sure your dog gets enough and comfortable sleep are to buy him a good Orthopedic Dog Bed.

 A good quality dog bed will ensure your dog is insulated from the weather and will also take care of his tired bones and muscles.
 This is the least you can do to take care of your hairy friend.